 The Department of Public Safety will incur one-time and ongoing annual costs to create and maintain the VAPEF Training Program.
 It is unclear whether the Department has sufficient staff on hand to run the program, with or without incurring overtime expenses, or whether additional staff would need to be hired.
-Under the bill, 25% of the fine revenue received for accessible parking violations that is deposited to the credit of the bill's Accessible Parking Violations Fund, will be distributed to the Department to operate the VAPEF Training Program.
-The amount of revenue that such violations will generate is uncertain, as is the amount that will ultimately be distributed to the Department.
-Depending upon the amount of funding received and the costs incurred to operate the program, it is possible that the Department may have to absorb some of the associated costs.
+Twenty-five percent (25%) of the fine revenue received for accessible parking violations credited to the Accessible Parking Violations Fund, which the bill creates, is distributed to the Department to operate the VAPEF Training Program.
+Depending upon the amount of funding received and the costs incurred to operate the program, it is possible that the Department will have to absorb some of the associated costs.
 It is unclear whether the Department has the existing resources to do so.